Eric-xin/Chem_ML/readme.md

 This repository contains machine learning algorithms and tools for chemistry.
 It is inspired by “A general-purpose machine learning framework for predicting” by Ward et al. [1].
 The goal of this project is to provide a general-purpose machine learning framework for predicting materials properties.

 ## Introduction
 It is often hard to embed the chemical structure of a molecule into a machine learning model.
 Inspired by the work of Ward et al. [1], I use the stiochiometric attributes, elemental attrubutes, electronic structures attributes and ionic attributes to describe the molecule and embed them into a machine learning model.
-The model is trained on [The Open Quantum Materials Database](https://oqmd.org/) (OQMD, or QMDB) and is able to predict the properties of a inorganic molecule.
+The model is trained on [The Open Quantum Materials Database](https://oqmd.org/) (OQMD) and is able to predict the properties of a inorganic molecule.

 Basically, the model takes the chemical formula of a molecule as input and outputs the properties of the molecule.
 The properties of the molecule are the band gap, formation energy, and the stability of the molecule.
 Before training the model, the chemical formula is converted into a set of attributes that describe the molecule.
 The attributes are then fed into the machine learning model to train the model.